jacquelinevgomez/SAS-Software-Statistical-Analysis-of-Health-Survey-Data/Simple-Linear-Regression/README.md

 - The model explains approximately **17%** of the variance in VPCS42, indicating that other factors also influence health scores.

 ## Folder Structure
-1. **SUMMARY** - An overview of Simple Linear Analysis.
+1. **Summary** - An overview of Simple Linear Analysis.

-2. **CODE** - To run the analysis:
+2. **Code** - To run the analysis:
   (1) Open `Code.sas` in SAS software.
   (2) Execute the script to generate results, which will be saved in the `Results.pdf` file.

-3. **RESULTS** - As mentioned the output of the SAS code can be found in the `Results.pdf` filer, including key statistics and visualizations.
+3. **Results** - As mentioned the output of the SAS code can be found in the `Results.pdf` filer, including key statistics and visualizations.

-4. **REPORT** - A comprehensive report detailing the findings from the SAS output is available in the `Report.pdf` file.
+4. **Report** - A comprehensive report detailing the findings from the SAS output is available in the `Report.pdf` file.

-5. **PRESENTATION** - A mock presentation that summarizes the findings for potential stakeholders or clients is located in the `Presentation.pdf` file.
+5. **Presentation** - A mock presentation that summarizes the findings for potential stakeholders or clients is located in the `Presentation.pdf` file.

 ## Contributing
 Contributions are welcome!
 If you have suggestions or improvements, please open an issue or submit a pull request.